-ASTM D880 Standard Test Method for Impact Testing for Shipping Containers and Systems
+ASTM D880 Impact Testing of Shipping Containers

 - Reference to the test standard and any deviations from the procedure.